Skip to main content

 Best Practice Tips

-• A laboratory script or guide should be prepared in advance and released to the students at least 48 hrs before the laboratory session.
-This can be written and shared in word format, so students can adjust to their needs.
+• A laboratory script or guide should be prepared in advance and released to the students at least 48 hours before the laboratory session.
+This can be written and shared in Word format, so students can adjust to their needs.

-• Simulations can be used as pre-laboratory tasks to support students in gaining familiarity with the equipment they’ll be using.
+• Simulations can be used as pre-laboratory tasks to support students in gaining familiarity with the equipment they’ll be using, and enable them to practice in a low-stakes environment.

 • Making sure the laboratory is a welcoming and inclusive environment is important.
 Ensure all those who work with students (including technicians and demonstrators) have undertaken diversity and equality training; agreeing ground rules amongst students in a lab also helps establish a supportive and positive atmosphere for all.